We reviewed the driver medical exam system to identify which health care providers can complete the exam, ways to improve access and cut red tape.

 Who is listening

-Starting June 30, we’ve been meeting with health regulatory colleges and primary care networks to understand the delivery implications and concerns associated with allowing other health care providers to complete driver medical examinations and find ways to improve access to these exams.
+From June 30 to August 7, we met with health regulatory colleges and primary care networks to understand the delivery implications and concerns associated with allowing other health care providers to complete driver medical examinations and find ways to improve access to these exams.

 Improving access to driver medical exams (June 30, 2020)